 Your child had a nephrectomy.
 His or her kidney was removed because it wasn’t working properly, putting your child at risk of future problems, such as dangerous infections or high blood pressure.
 Now your child can live a normal, healthy life with one kidney.
 Here’s what you’ll need to know about caring for your child following surgery.

 Don’t let your child swim or sit in a bathtub or hot tub until the healthcare provider says it’s OK to do so.
 This helps prevent infection of the incision site.

 Allow your child to take showers as needed.

 Keep your child’s incision clean and dry.
 Wash the incision gently with mild soap and warm water.
 Then gently pat the incision dry with a towel.

-Do not worry if your child feels more tired than usual.
+Don’t worry if your child feels more tired than usual.
 Fatigue and weakness are common for a few weeks after this surgery.

-Do not allow your child do strenuous activities such as mowing the lawn or playing very active sports or games.
+Don’t let your child do strenuous activities such as mowing the lawn or playing very active sports or games.

 Tell your child to stop any activity that causes pain.

 Let your child go back to school as soon as he or she feels ready.